PythonistaGuild/Pythonista-Bot/README.md

 You must make a valid copy of [the config file](./config.template.toml) named `config.toml`, fill in the blanks, and then...

+### Optional
+- [ ] Docker / Snekbox capability
+This will allow for public evals.
+To disable the functionality entirely, ensure the `[SNEKBOX]` key is not present in the config file.

 ## Running the bot

 In the future we'll provide a systemd unit, pm2 config and maybe a Dockerfile for running the bot, but for now you can use your ideal terminal and:-